-The El Prat Whale at El Prat / Return
+The El Prat Whale to El Prat / Return

 This project came into being when Consol Llupià learned the story of a 19-metre-long cetacean that washed up dead on the beach of El Prat de Llobregat, near Barcelona Airport, on 12 May 1983.
 This historical and social event remained engraved in the collective memory of the residents of El Prat and Barcelona and the skeleton ended up being displayed in Barcelona Zoo until the spring of 2018.
 Consol Llupià has been working on the case in a bid to have the whale’s skeleton returned to the Mediterranean Sea in May 2020, coinciding with the 37th anniversary of its discovery (and the artist’s birthday).
 In a public event that will demonstrate the many relationships forged during the realisation of this lengthy project, Llupià proposes to weave a dialogue between diverse institutions, organisations and communities in the fields of the environment, science, energy, the law, society, sports, humanism and art, reactivating a new formula for the relationship with nature and a new world view on its conservation.

-Radio partnership between the artist and Tesla FM, an online radio broadcaster set up in Barcelona in 2018 that specialises in sound art and experimentation.
-Tesla FM offers listeners an alternative audio experience in original programmes, talks and music sessions broadcast in rotation without interruption.
-Consol Llupià’s contribution consists of an episode-by-episode explanation of the long process of the whale from El Prat de Llobregat to the present day.
+Consol Llupià’s radio programs consists of an episode-by-episode explanation of the long process of the Whale from El Prat de Llobregat to the present day.
 At the start of the month, before she posts material online, the artist will bring the new programme in person to Espai Índex.
 If you’re round this way, you might come across her.

 Program # 1: